eliza-pc/AppleTvGame/README.md

 # AppleTvGame
-This repository was made in order to understand train GameplayKit, SpriteKit Framework and Component and Entities patterns on Apple Tv
+This repository was made in order to understand train the basics concepts of GameplayKit, SpriteKit Framework and Component and Entities patterns on Apple Tv